2007 Villiers-le-Bel riots

-Riots in the Val-d'Oise department in France began 26 November 2007, following the deaths of two teenagers (Moushin S., 15, and Larami S., 16), whose motorcycle collided with a police vehicle.
+Riots in the Val-d'Oise department in France began on 26 November 2007, following the deaths of two teenagers (Moushin S., 15, and Larami S., 16), whose motorcycle collided with a police vehicle.
 The circumstances recalled those that precipitated the 2005 unrest, which began in Clichy-sous-Bois when two teenagers lost their lives as they evaded arrest while hiding in an electrical substation.
+As in 2005, the youth victims were of African origin.

 Motorcycle accident

 The unrest began when the minibike, on which the youths were riding, collided with a police vehicle.
 The families of the youths allege that police rammed the motorcycle and left the two teenagers for dead.
 The police deny this, saying that the motorcycle was stolen and was an unregistered vehicle not valid for street use, travelling at high speed, and that the youths were not wearing any protective headgear - an account, according to French newspaper reports, confirmed by two eyewitnesses.
 A police investigation indicated that the motorcycle was in third (top) gear and that the police car was not going over 40 km/h (25 mph).